crozone/FormatWith/README.md

 `IEnumerable<string> parameters = "{parameter1} {parameter2} {{not a parameter}}".GetFormatParameters();`

-output: parameters will return "parameter1","parameter2" during iteration.
+output: The enumerable will return "parameter1","parameter2" during iteration.

 ## Tests: